 6mφ Radiometer Space Chamber

-The 6mφ radiometer space chamber is used to simulate environments a spacecraft is exposed to in space, such as high vacuum or cryogenic temperature, for the purposes of verifying the endurance, function, and temperature, of a test item.
-With its diameter of 6 m, the facility allows testing on a small to middle-sized spacecraft or equipment to be loaded on a spacecraft.
+The 6mφ radiometer space chamber simulates the environmental conditions to which a spacecraft is exposed in space, such as high vacuum and cryogenic temperature, to verify the endurance, function, and temperature profile of a test item.
+The chamber allows the testing of small to mid-sized spacecraft or equipment to be loaded on a spacecraft.

-A solar simulator, which is installed in both 13mφ and 8mφ space chambers, is not installed in this chamber, but high temperature environment can be simulated with IR heaters instead.
+A solar simulator, which is installed in both the 13mφ and 8mφ space chambers, is not installed in this chamber, but a high temperature environment can be simulated with IR heaters instead.

-The facility is designed for optical properties verification tests on optical equipment on board earth observation satellites, etc. which utilizes reflection and interference of light.
-Due to high susceptibility to varied light incidence angles, optical properties verification tests require isolation from the ground vibration, which is achieved with the aid of an optical bench and an isolated foundation in this facility.
-This facility is also characterized by its clean room with a higher clean room level (ISO 14644, class7) than those of other space chambers, and a clean booth kept in a high clean level environment (ISO 14644, class5).
+The facility is designed for optical-property verification tests on optical equipment on board earth observation satellites, etc. that utilizes reflection and interference of light.
+Because of high susceptibility to varied light incidence angles, optical-property verification tests require isolation from the ground vibration, which in this facility is achieved with the aid of an optical bench and an isolated foundation.
+This facility is also characterized by its cleanroom with a higher cleanroom level (ISO 14644, class 7) than those of other space chambers, and a clean booth kept in a high cleanroom level environment (ISO 14644, class 5).

 System Architecture